vocdoni/docs/docs/architecture/process-overview.md

 # Process overview

-From a component's perspective, the system can also be decoupled in three steps.
+From a component's perspective, the system can be decoupled in three stages.

 ## Starting a vote
 Given the current user database, the organizer builds a census Merkle tree with the public keys that are eligible to vote.